youldash/iOS/README.md

 > **Important:** **Certificates of Completion** will be granted to attendees, upon the successful completion of tasks that will be announced during the event. **Certificates for Attendance** on the other hand, will not be issued, to guarantee the full benefit of training, participation, and collaboration during the course of the workshop.

+## Welcome!

+TBA.

 ## Preface

 The app-making process for the iOS ecosystem relies on a special, yet easy to learn paradigm for creating mobile apps.
 Developers are challenged to provide their users with fun, joyful, and memorable experiences.

 In this workshop, we present Apple's approach to building a a fully-fledged [Scene Graph](https://en.wikipedia.org/wiki/Scene_graph) iOS app.
-A **Scene Graph** is a general [Data Structure](https://en.wikipedia.org/wiki/Data_structure) that is commonly used by vector-based graphics editing apps like [Adobe Illustrator](http://www.adobe.com/products/illustrator.html) and  [AutoCAD](http://www.autodesk.com/products/autocad/overview), and modern computer games.
+A **Scene Graph** is a general [Data Structure](https://en.wikipedia.org/wiki/Data_structure) that is commonly used by vector-based graphics editing apps like [Adobe Illustrator](http://www.adobe.com/products/illustrator.html) and [AutoCAD](http://www.autodesk.com/products/autocad/overview), and modern computer games of our time.
 These apps often arrange both logical and spatial representations of a graphical scene using specific **Graph** structure elements: **Nodes** and **Edges**.

-Your app will be capable of establishing two-dimensional Graph instances in a dynamic fashion.
+> Your app will be capable of establishing **two-dimensional Graph instances** in a **dynamic fashion**.
 In other words, your app will be able to interactively construct the Node and Edge elements of a typical Scene Graph, while arranging their spacial positions using "touch" as the primary method of input.

 The final product should look similarly to the following iPad mockup (or screenshot):
 ![Screenshot](https://raw.github.com/youldash/iOS/master/Misc/ScreenshotLandscape.png)